 Television and radio sportscasters may be required to work from a script, in which case pre-game research and writing skills - including knowledge of how to write for the ear - might be necessary.
 They may also have to employ interpersonal skills while interviewing guests, such as players and managers.
 Since television and radio are very public platforms, professional football announcers may be called on to host or make appearances at community events and functions outside of the announcing booth.

 Public address system announcers, on the other hand, have duties that are more confined to the stadium audience.
 At smaller venues for high school games, for example, public address announcers may also be in charge of other aspects of the event, such as cueing music or other talent for the halftime show and might need to have a working knowledge of the stadium's audio system.

 Football Announcer Salary Information

 Salary data for professional football announcers specifically isn't readily available.
-However, the U.S. Bureau of Labor Statistics put the national average wage of radio and television announcers for spectator sports at $82,730 in May 2015 and the national average wage of public address system announcers working in spectator sports at $44,950 (www.bls.gov).
-Also, according to PayScale.com, sports announcers earned a median salary of $73,469 as of January 2016.
+However, the U.S. Bureau of Labor Statistics put the national average wage of radio and television announcers for spectator sports at $109,110 in May 2019 and the national average wage of public address system announcers working in spectator sports at $53,060 (www.bls.gov).
+Also, according to PayScale.com, sports announcers in the 90th percentile or higher earned $100,000 or more per year, in 2020.